laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-19-nccd/index.md

   the orientation and the direction of motion of an ambiguous moving bar can be progressively decoded in V1.
 This is a signature of a dynamic solution to the aperture problem in area V1, similarly to what was already found in area MT [3].
 [1] M. Jazayeri and J.A.
 Movshon.
-Optimal representation of sensory information by neural pop- ulations.
+Optimal representation of sensory information by neural populations.
   Nature Neuroscience, 9(5):690--696, 2006.
 [2] W. Taouali, G. Benvenuti, P. Wallisch,
   F. Chavane, L. Perrinet.
 Testing the Odds of Inherent versus Observed Over-dispersion in Neural Spike Counts.
 Journal of Neurophysiology, 2015.
 [3] C. Pack, R. Born.